The Hunger Games (novel): Plot

+Thresh is later killed by Cato and another tribute, nicknamed Foxface, dies after consuming toxic berries.
+Genetically modified wolves are then released into the arena that kill Cato.
 Once Katniss and Peeta become the last two survivors, the Gamemakers revoke the rule change to force one to kill the other for a dramatic finale.
 In defiance, Katniss prepares to consume poisonous "nightlock" berries with Peeta.
-Realizing they intend to commit suicide so that there will not be a victor for the games, the Gamemakers declare Katniss and Peeta the victors.
+Realizing that they intend to commit suicide so that there will not be a victor for the Games, the Gamemakers declare Katniss and Peeta the victors.
 Although both of them receive a hero's welcome as a couple, Katniss is warned by Haymitch that the Capitol may take action against her for her defiance.
 Along the way back to District 12, Peeta is heartbroken to learn that Katniss's actions were part of a calculated ploy to gain sympathy.
 Katniss, however, is unsure of her own feelings and her future.